 Port of San Francisco

-Consistent with the Port Commission’s commitment to investing in renewal of Port resources, the Port allocates at least 25% of its annual budget to its capital program.
-This work maintains existing resources and, when possible, makes vacant properties fit for leasing to increase the Port's revenue-generating capacity.
+Consistent with the Port Commission’s commitment to investing in renewal of Port resources, the Port typically allocates at least 25% of its annual budget to its capital program.
+Due to COVID-19 impacts on Port revenue, the Port was unable to maintain the typical level of capital investment in the recently approved FY2020 and FY2021 budgets.
+When revenues return to pre-COVID levels, the Port will resume its practice of a 25% investment in capital.
+The Port’s capital program maintains existing resources and, when possible, makes vacant properties fit for leasing to increase the Port's revenue-generating capacity.
 A substantial portion of the Port’s facility renewal budget supports pier structure repairs to ensure the continued safe operation of pier superstructures and buildings, the preservation of lease revenues, and the extension of the economic life of the Port's pier and marginal wharf assets.

 The one-time cost category primarily captures non-cyclical improvements, typically driven by changes in code requirements.
 Such work includes relocating under-pier utilities above the pier, as well as remediating structures at Pier 70.
 For many of these structures, partial rehabilitation is not a viable option and any rehabilitation will trigger substantial seismic work.
 As a result, the Capital Plan reflects these facilities as one-time costs for rehabilitation or demolition until they are fully improved and a capital maintenance cycle commences.